owenpuhl/strudel-production/README.md

 A live coding framework for creating electronic beats and chord progresions using [Strudel REPL](https://strudel.cc).

-A modular collection of Strudel patterns for building dark electronic music with a cyberpunk aesthetic.
+A modular collection of Strudel patterns for building electronic music similar to some of my own favorites.
-Inspired by artists like Grimes, Miss Kittin, SOPHIE, AG Cook, Charli XCX, and Ninajranchi
+Inspired by artists like DJ Dave, Grimes, Miss Kittin, SOPHIE, AG Cook, Charli XCX, and Ninajranchi

 ## Quick Start